CARROT GINGER & PARSLEY VEGETABLE JUICING

 experience optimal health.

-Is Carrot Ginger & Parsley Vegetable Juicing Good for Me?
+Is Carrot Ginger & Parsley Vegetable Juicing Good for My Ayurvedic Diet?

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Carrot Ginger & Parsley Vegetable Juicing is a good fit for you.
+You'll learn your body type, and whether Carrot Ginger & Parsley Vegetable Juicing is a good fit for your body type.
 Time to complete: approximately 1 minute.

 Aggravating these characteristics weakens your body and causes imbalance.

 By knowing which characteristics are habitually imbalanced in your body, you will be able to identify and correct imbalances before you get sick.

 Every characteristic has an opposite which balances it (i.e. hot balances cold).